aquasecurity/dcos-universe/README.md

 ![Postgres](http://i.imgur.com/PZsG8cK.png)

-You should change the service name to 'aqua-db':
+Change the service name to 'aqua-db':

 ![aqua-db](http://i.imgur.com/iuErsNe.png)

-You can set up persistent storage on the 'storage' section in left hand menu.
+You should set up persistent storage on the 'storage' section in left hand menu.

 Click 'Review and Install' and then 'Install' to deploy the database.